 Annex B – GNSO Process Options

-Annex C – Proposed GNSO Input Process
+Annex C – Proposed GNSO Input Process Manual

 GNSO Input Process (GIP) Manual – Introduction

 A GIP is the process through which the GNSO provides input on matters that may not involve gTLD policy, for example in response to a request from the ICANN Board or in response to a public comment forum as further described in this GIP Manual.
 Any such requests should include as much information as possible.